We've independently reviewed this article to make sure it's as accurate as we can make it.

-Luckily, you’re in the right place to find all the answers you need.
-I’ve spent over 7 years repairing and covering all sorts of appliances, and I’m excited to share all my tips for finding the perfect microwave.
+Don’t worry – I’m here to help!
+I’ve spent over seven years repairing and covering all sorts of appliances, and I’m excited to share all my tips for finding the perfect microwave.

 In this article, you’ll learn about the different types of microwaves and what factors you should consider when buying one.
-I’ll also give you tips on which features to look for (and which ones to avoid), as well as answer your most common questions about buying a microwave.
+I’ll also give you tips on which features to look for (and which ones to avoid) and answer your most common questions about buying a microwave.

-Read on to find the microwave that’s just right for you!
+Read on to buy the microwave that’s just right for you!

 Types of Microwaves